Learning Indonesian

 May I conclude that it is a questioning mind though not necessarily being anti establishment on account of it; a mind that is not given in to personal bias that is quintessential towards being progressive, more so when one is a school teacher and responsible for the education of youth.

-21. iamisaid Says:
+21. iamisaid says:

 THE Oxford English DICTIONARY states: